eclipse-edc/Connector/docs/developer/architecture/ids-dataspace-protocol/contract-negotiation-architecture.md

 re-persisting `ContractNegotiation` instances if they have not changed.

 End users will be able to register their own `StateTransitionFunction` implementations to provide custom contract negotiation workflows.
-For example, a `StateTransitionFunction` implementation can be registered to be invoked when a consumer request is received (CONSUMER_REQUESTED) to support manual approval.
+For example, a `StateTransitionFunction` implementation can be registered to be invoked when a consumer request is received (REQUESTED) to support manual approval.
 The function will be called by the `ConsumerContractNegotiationManager` during its processing loop.
 If the request initiates a new negotiation, the function implementation could trigger a process in an external approval system.
 In a subsequent processing loop, the `StateTransitionFunction` could check for the completion of the external approval process (e.g. by querying a column in a table) and updating the `ContractNegotition`.